-As we approach the Christmas celebration in five days, let us ask Mary to bring Him, whom we celebrate in the Eucharist, more deeply into our lives.
+As we approach the Christmas celebration in a few days, let us ask Mary to bring Him, whom we celebrate in the Eucharist, more deeply into our lives.
 Ask her to help you say “yes” to her Son.

 Into the deep…